Therefore I Am (band): 2006

 Brian Marquis, Shawn Marquis' (Vanna) brother, stepped in to play guitar for TIA during early '06.
 At the time, the band decided to stop booking shows in order to concentrate on writing new material.
-However, their plans were put on hold again with yet another departure; Aleks chose to leave the band in late March 2006 to pursue other endeavours.
+However, their plans were put on hold again with yet another departure; Aleks chose to leave the band in late March 2006 to pursue other endeavors.

 The band continued to play their booked shows with temporary guitarists.
 By spring of '06, TIA had met Travis Alexander and invited him to join the band by June '06.
 With a final line-up, Therefore I Am was able to tour, play regular local shows and record various demos including "Farewell via Park".

 The year 2006 brought not only two new guitarists and their split 7-inch, but also their first full U.S. tour, two east coast tours, and the release of the "You Are Connected" EP.
 They also played the Ernie Ball Battle of the Bands Warped Tour stage in Boston, MA and cut a demo with esteemed producer Matt Squire (People In Planes, Panic! at the Disco, The Used).